optimizely/aws-lambda-at-edge-starter-kit/README.md

 With Lambda@Edge, you can build a variety of solutions, for example:

-- Inspect cookies to rewrite URLs to different versions of a site for A/B testing.
+- Inspect cookies to rewrite URLs to different versions of a site for experimentation.

 - Send different objects to your users based on the User-Agent header, which contains information about the device that submitted the request.
 For example, you can send images in different resolutions to users based on their devices.